 DI: Can you talk a little about your design process?

-ZL : My design process is deeply rooted in a user-centered approach, starting with thorough research to understand the users' needs, the context of use, and the specific challenges they face.
-This involves detailed stakeholder engagement, user interviews, and data gathering.
-From these insights, I define the core problems and set clear design objectives.
-The process is highly iterative, focusing on creating prototypes, conducting usability testing, and refining the design based on feedback to ensure the final product not only meets the defined requirements but also enhances user experience effectively.
-This systematic yet flexible approach ensures that every design solution is both impactful and aligned with user needs.
+HL : Our design process is deeply rooted in a user-centered approach, beginning with thorough research to understand users’ needs, the context of use, and the specific challenges they face.
+This includes engaging with stakeholders, conducting user interviews, and gathering relevant data.
+From these insights, we define the core problems and set clear design objectives.
+The process is highly iterative—we create prototypes, conduct usability testing, and refine the design based on feedback.
+This ensures that the final product not only meets the defined requirements but also meaningfully enhances the user experience.
+Our systematic yet flexible approach helps us deliver design solutions that are both impactful and truly aligned with user needs.

 DI: What are 5 of your favorite design items at home?